kubernetes-sigs/cluster-api-provider-packet/README.md

   * packet-ccm `Deployment`
   * csi-packet `Deployment` and 'DaemonSet`
 * `provider-components.yaml` - contains
+  * [Custom Resource Definitions (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) for the cluster API resources
+  * all of the necessary `ClusterRole`, `ClusterRoleBinding`, `ServiceAccount` to run the controllers
-  * `manager` binary, in a `Deployment`, whose control loop ensures the necessary cluster and machines are deployed and running
+  * Packet-specific `manager` binary, in a `StatefulSet`, whose control loop manages the `Cluster` and `MachineDeployment` resources, and creates, updates or removes `Machine` resources
+  * Cluster-API-generic `controller` binary, in a `StatefulSet`, whose control loop manages the `Machine` resources

-As a general rule, you should deploy a single control plane node as a `Machine`, and the worker nodes as a `MachineDeployment`.
-Because the worker nodes are a `MachineDeployment`, the cluster-api manager keeps track of the cound.
+As of this writing, the Packet cluster-api provider control plane supports only one master node.
+Thus, you should deploy a single control plane node as a `Machine`, and the worker nodes as a `MachineDeployment`.
+This is the default provided by `generate-yaml.sh`.
+Because the worker nodes are a `MachineDeployment`, the cluster-api manager keeps track of the count.
 If one disappears, it ensures that a new one is deployed to take its place.

+In the future, we will add high-availability, enabling multiple masters and worker nodes.

 ## How It Works